GAZ-53: History

 Early versions, called GAZ-53F, were powered by an old 75-hp (SAE Gross) six-cylinder engine from the GAZ-51 truck; but since 1964, the GAZ-53 was equipped with a 4.3L ZMZ-53 V8 engine.
 Payload was increased to 4 tons in the 1965 model, called GAZ-53A.
-The 53A was built until January 1983, when the GAZ-53-12 took over until production ended.
-All variants use a four-speed gearbox, synchronised on third and fourth.
+The GAZ-53A was built until January 1983, when the GAZ-53-12 took over until production ended.
+All variants use a four-speed gearbox, synchronized on third and fourth.
 A number of other sub-versions were also introduced, including the military version GAZ-53A-016.

-In total, over 4 million GAZ-53 were built, making it the highest production truck of the Soviet Union.
+In total, over 4 million GAZ-53 were built, making it the most produced truck of the Soviet Union.

 Bulgaria

-The GAZ-53A was also license-built by KTA Madara in Shumen, Bulgaria beginning in 1967.
+The GAZ-53A was also license-built by KTA Madara in Shumen, Bulgaria, beginning in 1967.
 They were called the Madara 400 series (the "4" representing its four-tonne payload).
 Beginning in the 1970s, the Bulgarian-built trucks were fitted with locally built four-cylinder 3.9 liter Perkins diesel (later also turbodiesel) engines, made by the Vasil Kolarov engine plant in Varna.
 These engines had either 80 or 100 PS.
 Madara built about 3,000 trucks per year throughout the 1980s, which met the needs of the local market.